steviewarbs/mini-node-stack/README.md

 # Get Started with the Mini-Node-Stack

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and is intended to show the simplicity of the MERN stack.
+It is purposefully simple and can be cloned as a starter project.
+The application uses a REACT FE, Node.js/Express for the API framework and Mongo for the DB.

 ## Available Scripts